charlie30093729/HerbloreCalculator/README.md

 Add any item IDs you want to track in the TrackedItems list.

 📜 Version History

+v1.9 - Added vyrewatch alt accounts to the application.

 v1.8 - Flowmode changer to switch between suggested buy/sell offers at different margins.